Kenzie-Nice/Kenzie_Nice_2.0.github.io/README.md

   <div class="dropdown">
     <button>Look at me</button>
     <div class="dropdown-content">
       <p>Fun Fact!
-A regular coffee cup holds about 12 ounces, whereas a tea cup holds only about 6 ounces.
-So, if you drink tea in a coffee mug, it's like drinking 2 cups of tea at once! </p>
+A regular coffee cup holds about 12 ounces, where as a tea cup holds only about 6 ounces.
+So if you drink tea in a coffee mug its like drinking 2 cups of tea at once! </p>
     </div>
   </div>

 </body>
 </html>